mollyjames2/CONNEX/README.md

 ## Key Features

-- Accepts larval dispersal outputs in **NetCDF or CSV** format
+- Accepts larval dispersal outputs in **NetCDF, .Zarr or CSV** format
 - Converts trajectories into adjacency matrices or edge lists
 - Builds directed, weighted graphs using `networkx`
 - Calculates metrics like degree, betweenness, clustering, and modularity
 - Detects graph communities using algorithms like Louvain or Girvan–Newman
 - Visualizes connectivity networks with spatial overlays
+- plots dispersal trajectories and dispersal density clouds
 - Filters and thresholds links based on frequency, probability, or duration
 - Supports batch analysis of multiple species, regions, or time steps
 - Outputs results as shapefiles, GeoJSON, CSV, or graph objects